gowrath/Climate_EDA-SouthAmerica/README.md

 A supplemental database we will use is a population dataset of the cities.
 We may look at the economical development over time for the country as a whole over time (per capita income) and map that to temperature data.
 We may able to draw a correlation between human activity and climate change.
 (Such a correlation may be noisy and have several confounding variables, but we are in the exploratory phase for now).

-#### Final Report

-We want to explore a series of questions on climate data in South American cities:
-Which cities have higher temperatures over time?
-Do the temperature trends correlate to population trends?
-Is there a particular season where the anomaly and uncertainty increased or decreased faster than others?
-To address seasonality, we should compare each season throughout each year, seeing if that follows the overall trend Are we seeing hotter summers and/or colder winters?
-Can we discern large natural events or natural phenomena in the data, such as the pandemic?